Yogender-Saini/Flashcard/README.md

 ##### Displays flashcards with questions and answers.
 ##### Users can navigate between flashcards using "Next" and "Previous" buttons.
 ##### Implemented with AJAX to dynamically load the next and previous flashcards without refreshing the entire page.
+##### Provides a function which shows what flashcard you are on currently.
+##### Star flashcard which allows you to star flashcards which are hard for you to understand.
 ##### Provides a logout button to log out the user.

 ### edit.html: